Active learning for efficiently training emulators of computationally expensive mathematical models: Introduction

 Many decisions in health must be made under uncertainty or with incomplete understanding of the underlying phenomena.
 In such cases, mathematical modeling can help decision-makers synthesize evidence from different sources, estimate and aggregate anticipated outcomes while accounting for stakeholder preferences, understand trade-offs, and quantify the impact of uncertainty on decision making \cite{Owens2016}.
 To be informative, a model should be detailed enough to capture salient aspects of the decisional problem at hand, but a highly detailed model can render routine analyses computationally expensive, hindering its usability.

 As an example, consider the prostate-specific antigen (PSA) growth and prostate cancer progression (PSAPC) model, which is a microsimulation model that projects outcomes for PSA-based screening strategies defined by combinations of screening schedules and age-specific PSA positivity thresholds~\cite{Gulati2010, Gulati2013}.
-Although evaluating the expected outcomes of one screening strategy takes just a few minutes on modern computer hardware, analyses that require many (on the order of $10^4$ to $10^6$) model evaluations, such as \emph{calibration} of model parameters to external data~\cite{NRC2012,rutter2009}, \emph{sensitivity analysis}~\cite{NRC2012,saltelli2008,Kleijnen2008}, and \emph{uncertainty analysis}~\cite{NRC2012,OHagan2006}, become expensive if not impractical.
+Although evaluating the expected outcomes of one screening strategy takes just a few minutes on modern computer hardware, analyses that require many (on the order of $10^4$ to $10^6$) model evaluations, such as \emph{calibration} of model parameters to external data~\cite{NRC2012,rutter2009}, \emph{policy optimization}~\cite{Jones1998ego}, \emph{sensitivity analysis}~\cite{NRC2012,saltelli2008,Kleijnen2008}, and \emph{uncertainty analysis}~\cite{NRC2012,OHagan2006,decarvalho2019}, become expensive if not impractical.
 For example, in part because of the computational burden, Gulati and colleagues evaluated only $35$ screening strategies~\cite{Gulati2013}, out of more than $10^7$ policy-relevant strategies that could have been explored~\cite{bertsimas2018}.

 A way to mitigate the computational cost of such analyses is to use \emph{emulators} of the original mathematical models.
-Emulators, also called surrogate models or meta-models, are approximations of the original models, hereafter referred to as \emph{simulators} for consistency with prior works~\cite{Kleijnen2008,OHagan2006,santner2013,Sacks1989}.
+Emulators, also called surrogate models or meta-models, are statistical approximations of the original models, hereafter referred to as \emph{simulators} for consistency with prior works~\cite{Kleijnen2008,OHagan2006,santner2003,Sacks1989}.
+The goal of the emulation depends on the task at hand: the emulator may approximate a simulator over the whole input domain (e.g., to expedite sensitivity, uncertainty, or value-of-information analyses), or in the neighborhood of a critical set of inputs (e.g., for optimization tasks, in the neighborhood of an optimum).
 Once developed, emulators are orders of magnitude faster to evaluate than the simulators and, thus, can be used instead of, or in tandem with, the simulators to perform computationally intensive tasks~\cite{Kleijnen2008,Blanning1975,Sacks1989}.
 Although uncommon in healthcare applications~\cite{Neumann2018,Jalal2015,neumann2016}, using emulators in place of simulators is a well-established practice in mechanical, electrical, and industrial engineering, geology, meteorology, and military modeling \cite{Kleijnen2008, Conti2010,Kennedy2006, NRC2012, OHagan2006}.